trinodb/trino/docs/src/main/sphinx/udf/sql/return.md

 statement in combination with other statements are available in the [](/udf/sql/examples).

-All routines must contain a `RETURN` statement at the end of the top-level block in the `FUNCTION` declaration, even if it's unreachable.
+All SQL UDFs must contain a `RETURN` statement at the end of the top-level block in the `FUNCTION` declaration, even if it's unreachable.

 ## See also